-Figure 12: Sensor mass centring.
-Flat curves in PPSD (a), daily means of amplitudes (b), their standard deviations (c) and absolute values of daily amplitude extreme (d) identify the failure of the automatic mass re-centring.
+Figure 12: Error in sensor mass centring.
+Flat curves in the probabilistic power spectral density (PPSD) (a) reflect an amplitude saturation due to insufficient mass centring and identify an existence of the problem.
+The time range of the failure of the automatic mass re-centring is determined by changes of daily means of amplitudes (b), their standard deviations (c) and absolute values of daily amplitude extremes (d)..